irfanhakim-as/homelab-wiki/topics/proxmox.md

 For more detailed instructions on configuring a Linux based virtual machine, please refer to the [Linux configuration](linux.md#configuration) topic according to the guest OS.

-### Create Container Template
+### Create VM Template

-This details how to create a Container Template out of a virtual machine.
+This details how to create a VM Template out of a virtual machine.

 1. Launch the Proxmox Virtual Environment web interface on a web browser.

-2. Select the target virtual machine (illustrated with an icon of a display) you wish to turn to a Container Template.
+2. Select the target virtual machine (illustrated with an icon of a display) you wish to turn to a VM Template.
 [Create the virtual machine](#create-vm) if you have not already.

 3. In the virtual machine view, expand the **More** dropdown located at the top right corner and select the **Convert to template** option.

-### Create VM From Container Template
+### Create VM From VM Template

-This details how to create a virtual machine from a [Container Template](#create-container-template).
+This details how to create a virtual machine from a [VM Template](#create-vm-template).

 1. On the left-hand side of the web interface, under **Datacenter**, expand the section belonging to your Proxmox node (i.e. `proxmox`).

-2. Select the target Container Template (illustrated with an icon of a file and display) you wish to use as a base for your new virtual machine.
+2. Select the target VM Template (illustrated with an icon of a file and display) you wish to use as a base for your new virtual machine.

-3. In the Container Template view, expand the **More** dropdown located at the top right corner and select the **Clone** option.
+3. In the VM Template view, expand the **More** dropdown located at the top right corner and select the **Clone** option.

 4. In the **Clone VM Template** window, configure the following options: